mfelippe/mfelippe/README.md

 # Oi ! 👋

 Hi, my name is _Marcos Felippe_.
 I'm a technology fan and electronic engineer graduated from the University of Brasilia.
 Because of college I have skills with embedded, microprocessed and microcontrolled systems.
-My first experience was with c++ and java, but today I used other languages like Python and JavaScript.
+My first experience was with c++ and java, but today I used other languages like Python and JavaScript/Typescript.

 ### 📫 How to reach me?